Peter Norfolk: Tennis career

 Norfolk became a wheelchair tennis player at the age of 30, having seen a demonstration at Stoke Mandeville.
 He competes in the quad division.
 This means he competes against other players with a disability in at least three limbs.
 He plays with a tennis racket taped to his hand, and competes in the NEC Wheelchair Tennis Tour.

-He was the first person ever to win a Paralympic medal for Britain in tennis when he took gold in the quads singles at the 2004 Summer Paralympics in Athens, defeating David Wagner of the United States.
+He was the first person to win a Paralympic medal for Britain in tennis when he took gold in the quads singles at the 2004 Summer Paralympics in Athens, defeating David Wagner of the United States.
 It had been the first occasion where a tennis event had been included in a Paralympic programme.
 He also won a silver medal with Mark Eccleston in the quad doubles event.
 Following his victories, in 2005 he was invited to perform the coin toss ahead of the men's singles final at Wimbledon.

 He represented Great Britain again at the 2008 Summer Paralympics in Beijing, winning gold in the singles event and bronze in doubles with Jamie Burdekin.
-He sees the defeat in the semi final as the biggest disappointment in his tennis career.
+He sees the defeat in the semi-final as the biggest disappointment in his tennis career.

 In the 2010 season, he missed out on finishing overall as world number one by eight ranking points, despite winning the end of season Wheelchair Masters tournament.
 He beat Wagner 6–3, 7–6 (7–4), but his opponent ended the season one place above him in the rankings.
 Wagner beat him at the 2011 Australian Open, marking the first occasion Norfolk had been defeated in an Australian Open final, having previously defeated Wagner in on four occasions in 2004, 2008, 2009 and 2010.
 It did however mark the first occasion that Norfolk had won a doubles tournament in Australia, partnered with Andrew Lapthorne.